Monte Carlo with kernel-based Gibbs measures: Guarantees for probabilistic herding: Discussion

 Finally, compared to the bound \eqref{e:ayoub_concentration} for volume sampling, our concentration bound features $\beta_n$, but not the eigenvalues of the kernel operator.
 In that sense, our confidence intervals are likely to be looser in an RKHS with fast-decaying kernel eigenvalues.
-Yet, establishing a CLT for the estimator in \eqref{e:ayoub_concentration}, where the weights in the estimator depend on all quadrature nodes, promises to be particularly hard.
-Moreover, if both distributions are approximately sampled through MCMC, one evaluation of our Gibbs density is quadratic in $n$, while it is cubic for volume sampling.
-A careful experimental comparison at fixed budget would thus be interesting.
+Yet, establishing a CLT for the estimator in \eqref{e:ayoub_concentration}, where the weights in the estimator depend on all quadrature nodes, promises to be much harder than for our Gibbs estimator.
+Moreover, one evaluation of our Gibbs density is quadratic in $n$, while it is cubic for volume sampling, a fact that may influence the total cost of approximate sampling using MCMC.